 What do I need to receive healthcare in Switzerland?

-Switzerland has a first-class healthcare system that’s considered among the best in the world, however it is also costly.
-It is an insurance-based system but, unlike many other European countries, it’s not funded through tax or social security contributions but by individual health insurance premiums.
-Everyone living in Switzerland including expats needs to have at least basic health insurance which covers the majority of general medical treatment costs.
+Switzerland has a first-class healthcare system that is considered among the best in the world; however, it is also quite costly.
+It is an insurance-based system, but, unlike many other European countries, it’s not funded through tax or social security contributions but by individual health insurance premiums.
+Everyone living in Switzerland, including expats, needs to have at least basic health insurance that covers most general medical treatment costs.
 Residents can then choose to supplement this with additional private coverage to give them access to a wider range of treatments.